bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 * I am aiming for B2 fluency by EOY 2025.

 ## Personal Skills
-I don’t miss a chance to coach my colleagues and help them find answers to various issues all by themselves.
+I don’t miss a chance to coach my customers and colleagues and help them find answers to various issues all by themselves.
-I have a great experience managing mid-sized teams and customer teams.
+I have a great experience managing mid-sized teams as well as external customer teams.
-Along the time I learned the art of developing long-term partnerships with other companies.
+Along the time I learned the art of developing partnerships with other teams or companies.

-## Interests
+## Personal Interests
-I am passionate about green and power efficient technologies driven by Artificial Intelligence.
-As Netherlands is now my home country, I enjoy cycling medium distances in any weather.
+I am passionate about green and power efficient technologies in all its shapes and forms.

-The Azure cloud is such a moving target that is almost impossible to keep up with all the news, project-based engagements are good enough to add more pieces to the big blue puzzle and to achieve a significant depth and knowledge in execution.
+I enjoy building small home automations up to photovoltaic deployments and electrical engineering works.
 What keeps me awake at midnight?
 Challenges.
 The hardest to achieve, tailor-made for the future and built upon innovative solutions.
-I am always looking for the next big challenge.
+I am always looking forward to the next challenge to be done properly.

 This CV can be downloaded [here](/docs/cv-bogdan-grozoiu.pdf)